chef/chef-web-docs/chef_master/source/upgrade_analytics.rst

 #.
 Copy in the ``/etc/opscode-analytics`` directory from the |chef server|.

 #.
-Disable paritions.
+Disable partitions.
 Add the following to your |analytics rb| file:

    ``features['partitioning'] = false``